Conner Weigman: Texas A&M

 Weigman joined the Texas A&M Aggies as an early enrollee in January 2022.
 He also withdrew his name from the 2022 Major League Baseball draft.
 Weigman ultimately decided against playing baseball in order to participate in spring practices.
 Weigman entered his true freshman season as Texas A&M's third-string quarterback with the intention of redshirting the year.
 Weigman made his first collegiate start in week 9 against no. 15 Ole Miss, finishing 28-of-44 for 338 yards and four touchdowns in the 28–31 loss.
 He started Texas A&M's final four games and finished the season with 896 passing yards and eight touchdown passes.

 In 2023, Weigman was named the Aggies' starting quarterback entering his sophomore season after competing with Max Johnson during preseason training camp.
 Weigman started the first four games until suffering a season-ending foot injury.

 On December 3, 2024, Weigman announced that he would enter the transfer portal.

 Houston

 On December 11, 2024, Weigman announced that he would transfer to Houston.
+In 2025, Weigman had a very successful red-shirt junior year ending the season with a passer rating 147.4 while throwing for 25 touchdowns.
+Weigman also was second on the Cougars with 700 rushing yards and lead the team with 11 rushing touchdowns.
+On December 27, 2025 Weigman ended the season leading the Cougars to a 38–35 victory over LSU in the Texas bowl.
+Weigman threw four touchdowns and was named MVP of the game.